 15 g fresh French tarragon leaves

-1. Keep a quarter of the tarragon leaves in reserve.
-Place the rest in a saucepan with the maple syrup, coconut milk and coconut cream Place the pan on a low heat and bring gently to the edge of a simmer, stirring occasionally, then remove from the heat and leave to cool and infuse.
+1. Put the tarragon leaves in a saucepan with the maple syrup, coconut milk and coconut cream Place the pan on a low heat and bring gently to the edge of a simmer, stirring occasionally, then remove from the heat and leave to cool and infuse.

-4. Whisk the chilled ice cream mixture before pouring it into an ice cream maker and churning.
+3. Pour the ice cream mixture into an ice cream maker and churn.
 Once it is starting to set, tip the ice cream out into a freezer proof container.
 Cover the container with a lid and freeze for at least 4 hours.
 Remove the ice cream from the freezer and leave to stand at room temperature for 15 minutes before serving.

 Tags: ready meals